Instant Holidays offer cheap Lanzarote Holidays, book online or call a Lanzarote holiday expert to book your cheap holidays in Lanzarote.

 Manrique’s final work of art is another sight to behold.
 The splendid Jardín de Cactus (Cactus Garden) in Guatiza.
 The gardens, a former quarry now an extraordinary horticultural space, devoted to art and nature is home to over 10,000 cacti, over 1,400 species, as well as Manrique’s eight-metre tall green cactus sculpture.

-Instant Holidays offers cheap Holidays to Lanzarote hotels, book securely online or call 0800 810 8392 to book a cheap hotel for your next Holidays to Lanzarote hotels.
+Instant Holidays offers cheap Lanzarote Holidays, book securely online or contact us for your next Lanzarote Holidays.